By Terry Trucco

 As for the curious name – why not call it Splash? — this unusual boutique was originally the QT, named for the racy 1950s Hollywood tabloid, but was sedately rebranded Grace in 2008 when hotelier Andre Balazs handed it over to Spain’s Room Mate hotel group.

 Under Room Mate, the hotel has embraced its Spanish affiliations.
 Madrid designer Lorenzo Castillo, who favors a mix of baroque and modern design, did the upbeat, wildly patterned interiors, relegating the minimalist white walls, framed copies of QT and arch attitude to hotel history’s dustbin.
-The tweaked hotel seems warmer, less edgy — and a lot more family friendly.
+The tweaked hotel is warmer, less edgy — and thriving.
+It’s also a lot more family friendly.
 Just look at who’s splashing in the pool these days.

-And the pleasant breakfast room is always open, so even though there’s no lobby per se, comfy spots to meet friends, work on your laptop or just chill with a book or messages are available.
+The pleasant breakfast room with tables, amble seating and a pleasant vibe is always open.
+Even though there’s no lobby per se, comfy spots to meet friends, work on your laptop or just chill with a book or messages are available.

 Rooms: Think dorm rooms with panache.
 Rooms are small, but a clever open-plan design provides a convincing illusion of space (a mirrored door slides in front of the toilet and stall shower, and a cabinet with a sink is in the middle of the room).
 I liked the king bed I saw, set on a raised upholstered platform.
 A suitcase slides easily beneath (the closet is minuscule).
 The flatpanel TV hangs on the wall opposite the bed, and you can perch on the upholstered bench extending from the bed’s platform.
 The lively cocoa-colored wallpaper sprinkled with white flowers envelops the little room, turning it into a stylish sleep cocoon.